 \section{Contributions, Benefits, and Limitations}

 This paper makes three contributions.
 (1)~We present a workflow, OriStitch, to create self-folding 3D geometry from flat fabrics.
-(2)~We present a design of stitch patterns to achieve the fully closing hinges under heat treatment.
-And finally, (3)~we present a software tool which extends \textit{Origamizer}~\cite{Tachi2010:Origamizer} to convert 3D meshes to fabrication instructions.
+(2)~We present a design of stitch patterns to achieve fully closing hinges under heat treatment.
+And finally, (3)~we present a software tool to convert 3D meshes to fabrication instructions as well as an algorithm to efficiently compute hoop layouts.
 Combined, these contributions allow users to create a wide variety of shapes in a mostly automatic workflow.

 Inherent to the use of developable surfaces, this process is limited to 3D objects that are topologically disks.
-We demonstrate that with cutting of the 3D shape and stitching together separate sheets, more complex topology (such as topological spheres and tori) are attainable.
-Furthermore, to be able to place hinges, objects are suspect to a resolution of edge lengths of minimal 8.4mm.
-Our workflow uses high temperatures (>350$^{\circ}$F), as well was exposure to water, therefore the used fabric has to be robust to these conditions.
+We demonstrate that with the cutting of the 3D shape and stitching together separate sheets, more complex topologies (such as topological spheres and tori) are attainable.
+Furthermore, to be able to place hinges, objects are subject to a resolution of edge lengths of a minimum of $8.4mm$.
+Our workflow uses high temperatures (>350$^{\circ}$F), as well as exposure to water; therefore, the used fabric has to be robust to these conditions.